Best Seafood Practices

 The RFVS Criteria are underpinned by the RFVS certification requirements outlined in this document – the “RFVS Auditor Compliance Guide.”

-30 January 2023
+30 Jan 2023

-RFVS Auditor Competency and Course Approval
+Auditor Competency & Course Approval Requirements

 BSP - RFVS Policy on Zero Tolerance and Remediation Requirements Issue 1.0